-- English Language and Literature (taught as 'English' 5 hours per week) - Mathematics (4 hours per week) - Science: Double or Triple Award (4 hours per week)
+- English Language and Literature (taught as 'English' 5 hours per week)

+- Mathematics (5 hours per week)

+- Science: Double Award (4 hours per week)

 In addition, to ensure you are supported with your academic studies and are suitably prepared for the challenges you will experience in the coming years, you will also study 'Wellbeing'.
-The is made up of Physical Education, to ensure you develop team working skills, understand maintaining a healthy lifestyle and develop general fitness, and Aspire, which will explore wider PSHE issues alongside Religious Studies.
+The is made up of Physical Education, to ensure you develop teamworking skills, understand maintaining a healthy lifestyle and develop general fitness and gain an additional qualification in Health & Fitness, and Aspire, which will explore wider PSHE issues alongside Religious Studies.